niftools/blender_niftools_addon/docs/user/features/object/index.rst

 -------------------

 **BS Inv Marker**
-   This sets the x, y, z rotation and zoom level of objects for the in game inventory display in games that support the property.
+   This sets the x, y, z rotation and zoom level of objects for the in-game inventory display in games that support the property.

 #.
-With blender in Object mode, open the BS Inv Marker property window and click "*+*".
+With Blender in Object mode, open the BS Inv Marker property window and click "*+*".

 .. note::
    * This should only be applied to the Root object: